Rays beat Rangers 8-4 to end 4-game losing streak - Philly

+Exactly a week earlier, Smith got four hits in Chicago against the White Sox.
+This time, he had a double and three singles to raise his batting average to .409.

+"Monday's a good day," the speedy outfielder said.
+"But it's April so I'm not really too excited about what's going on right now.
+We've got a lot of games to play."

-Smith bunted for a single against starter Martin Perez (1-2) in a four-run second inning that gave the Rays a 5-0 lead.
-He doubled and scored in the third on his way to a second four-hit game in eight days.
+Smith bunted for a single against Martin Perez in a four-run second inning that gave the Rays a 5-0 lead.

+Perez had a second consecutive outing that was so bad it left the Rangers wondering.

+"Maybe he's tipping his pitches," catcher Robinson Chirinos said after Perez gave up eight runs - seven earned - and 10 hits in four innings.
+"Seems like they were feeling comfortable with him, taking those pitches, especially late in the count.
+So we're going to come early tomorrow and go and watch video and see what he's doing."

 Wilson Ramos had three hits for the Rays and drove in two runs.